napengam/addConfirm/README.md

-# addConfirm
-Add modal confirm dialogs in hindsite

 ## A working demo is located at  <a href='https://hgsweb.de/addConfirm/'> https://hgsweb.de/addConfirm/</a>

 ### NOTE:

-While deploying confirmation dialogs should ideally be planned during the design and analysis phase of application development, sometimes legacy code presents unique challenges.

-In one such scenario, I encountered a client’s legacy system heavily interspersed with user interactions that warranted confirmation prompts.
-Refactoring the codebase would have been time-consuming and risked further complicating the already tangled code structure.

-To avoid introducing additional complexity and \"spaghettifying\" the code, I devised the following workaround to implement confirmation dialogs in a minimally invasive way.
-Though it may not be the most elegant long-term solution, it provides an efficient stopgap for managing user confirmations without a complete overhaul.
+The solution described here is probably not the recommended way to deploy confirmation
+dialogs.
+You should think about this upfront during the analysis/design phase of your application.

+I came up with this  *workoaround* when confronted with a clients legacy code,  littered
+with user interactions that deserved a confirmation.
+Rewriting the code would take to long and
+would further 'spaghettize' the given code, so here you go.

 <br>